George Vaughn Horton: Songwriting

 Horton's first songwriting credit may have been for "Never Trust a Man," released by Judy Canova in 1939.
 Another early credit was "Care of Uncle Sam" (1942), a war-themed song co-written with New York-based country singer Denver Darling and released as a B-side by Darling.
 Denver Darling became a frequent collaborator with Horton.

 Darling and Horton wrote "Don't Hang Around Me Anymore," which Gene Autry recorded and took to No. 4 on the country charts in 1945.
 Another song by Darling and Horton, with an additional writing credit for producer Milt Gabler, was "Choo Choo Ch'Boogie."
 It was recorded by bandleader Louis Jordan and his Tympany Five in January 1946 and topped the R&B charts for 18 weeks starting in August 1946.

 In 1947, the Sons of the Pioneers recorded Horton's "Teardrops in My Heart" and took it to No. 4 on the country charts.
 The song became a standard and was later recorded by many other artists, including Theresa Brewer (1957), Joe Barry (1961), Rex Allen Jr. (1976), and Marty Robbins (1981).

 In 1948, Horton wrote English lyrics for Artur Beul's 1944 song "Nach em Räge schint Sunne," renaming it "Toolie Oolie Doolie (The Yodel Polka)."
 The Andrews Sisters' version became a hit, reaching No. 3 on the national charts.
 Horton's own version, performed by Vaughn Horton and His Polka Debs, charted at No. 11, as did a version by The Sportsmen.
 Additionally, versions by the Marlin Sisters and bandleader Henri René both reached No. 30.

 In 1949, versions of Horton's "Till the End of the World" charted on the country charts for three different artists: Jimmy Wakely (No. 9), Ernest Tubb (No. 4), and Johnny Bond (No. 12).
 Bing Crosby's 1952 version reached No. 16 on the popular charts and No. 10 on the country charts.

 Horton also collaborated with Hank Garland on "Sugar-Foot Rag", which sold over a million copies for Garland.
 A 1979 recording of the song by Jimmie Reed also charted.
 In the same year, Russ Morgan took Horton's "Barroom Polka" to No. 20 on the pop charts.

 Horton's "Hillbilly Fever", a song reflecting on the growing popularity of country music, became a hit for Little Jimmie Dickens in 1950.
 A slightly revised version, "Hillbilly Fever No. 2," was also highly successful, performed by Ernest Tubb and Red Foley.

+A 1950 composition by Horton and Vasil Crlenica called "Tamburitza Boogie" was picked up by Louis Jordan, who took it to #20 on the R&B chart.

 Horton is often credited alongside Jimmie Rodgers for "Mule Skinner Blues."
 His contribution was to modernize the lyrics in 1950, which Bill Monroe recorded as "The New Mule-Skinner Blues."
 However, Monroe apparently continued to use the original lyrics in concert.